aylinkaplan/b2metric/README.md

 Replace <celery_beat_container_id> with the actual container ID or name for the Celery-Beat service.

 #### Test Task Execution
-To test Celery tasks manually, you can run use:
+To test Celery tasks manually, use the following command:

 ```bash